 There are specific situations where the Jones Act and maritime laws can protect the injured worker or their family.

-When the facts of an unforeseen indicate they could be limited to no fault recovery under California or even Florida Workers Compensation law(s), another option exists.
-In fact, the Jones Act, maritime or admiralty law claim might be possible against a negligent party such as a third party.
+When the unforeseen facts indicate they could be limited to no fault recovery under California or even Florida Workers Compensation law(s), another option exists for the victim.
+The Jones Act, maritime or admiralty law claim might be possible against a negligent party such as a third party.

-Injuries to professional, recreational divers and commercial divers happen in many ways, including:
+Injuries to professional, recreational divers and commercial divers can happen in many ways, including:

-So they may also be able to sue.
 Our professionals understand the dangers, along with the excitement of diving.
-So often when diving is a part of a vacation resort or ocean cruise package, the novice diver receives minimal diving education and training, before diving.
+When diving is a part of a vacation resort or ocean cruise package, the novice diver will only receive minimal diving education and training from their host before they dive.

 As a recreational diver suffering distress or impairment from diving, there are many potential defendants and claims, including:

 Federal admiralty jurisdiction might cover the claim if the dive spot was in navigable waters.
 So if that is where the scuba diving misfortune occurred, time to sue.

 Experienced government agency claims attorneys stand ready at Ehline Law.
 If need be, we can even look at naming the government as the defendant.
 Most of all, admiralty jurisdiction includes many public entities.